master-of-zen/Av1an/README.md

                             `aom_keyframes` - using stat file of 1 pass of aomenc encode to get exact place where encoder will place new keyframes.
-                            (Keep in mind that speed also depends on set aomenc parameters) `ffmpeg` - Uses ffmpeg built in content based scene detection with threshold.
+                            (Keep in mind that speed also depends on set aomenc parameters) `ffmpeg` - Uses FFmpeg built in content based scene detection with threshold.
 Slower and less precise than pyscene but requires fewer dependencies.
                             `none` -  skips scenedetection.
 Useful for splitting by time

-    -cm  --chunk_method     Determine way in which chunks made for encoding.
+    -cm  --chunk_method     Determine the method in which chunks are made for encoding.
-                            By default selected best one avalable.
-                            vs_ffms2 > vs_lsmash > hybrid
+                            By default the best method is selected automatically in this order: vs_ffms2 > vs_lsmash > hybrid
-                            ['hybrid'(default), 'select', 'vs_ffms2'(Recomended To Install), 'vs_lsmash']
+                            ['hybrid'(default), 'select', 'vs_ffms2'(Recommended), 'vs_lsmash']

     -tr  --threshold        PySceneDetect threshold for scene detection Default: 35

     -s   --scenes           Path to file with scenes timestamps.
-                            If file not exist, new will be generated in current folder First run to generate stamps, all next reuse it.
+                            If the file doesn't exist, a new file will be generated in the current folder First run to generate stamps, all next reuse it.
                             Example: "-s scenes.csv"

-    -xs  --extra_split      Adding extra splits if frame distance beetween splits bigger than given value.
+    -xs  --extra_split      Adding extra splits if frame distance between splits bigger than the given value.
 Pair with none for time based splitting or with any other splitting method to break up massive scenes.
-                            Example: 1000 frames video with single scene, -xs 200 will add splits at 200,400,600,800.
+                            Example: 1000 frames video with a single scene, -xs 200 will add splits at 200,400,600,800.

+    --min_scene_len         Specifies the minimum number of frames in each split.

 <h3 align="center">Target Quality</h3>

     --target_quality        Quality value to target.
                             VMAF used as substructure for algorithms.
-                            Supported for all encoders(Exception:VVC).
+                            Supported in all encoders supported by Av1an except for VVC.
                             Best works in range 85-97.
                             When using this mode specify full encoding options.
                             Encoding options must include quantizer based mode, and some quantizer option provided.
-(This value got replaced) `--crf`,`--cq-level`,`--quantizer` etc
+(This value will be replaced) `--crf`,`--cq-level`,`--quantizer` etc

     --target_quality_method Type of algorithm for use.
                             Options: per_shot, per_frame.
-                            Per frame avalable only for SVT-AV1.
+                            Per frame is only supported in SVT-AV1.

     --min_q, --max_q        Min,Max Q values limits
-                            If not set by user, default for encoder range will be used.
+                            If not set by the user, the default for encoder range will be used.

-    --vmaf                  Calculate vmaf after encode is done and make a plot.
+    --vmaf                  Calculate VMAF after encode is done and make a plot.

     --vmaf_plots            Make plots for target quality search decisions (Exception: early skips)
-                            Saved in temp folder
+                            Saved in the temp folder by default.

     --vmaf_path             Custom path to libvmaf models.
                             example: --vmaf_path "vmaf_v0.6.1.pkl"
                             Recomended to place both files in encoding folder (`vmaf_v0.6.1.pkl` and `vmaf_v0.6.1.pkl.model`)
-                            (Required if vmaf calculation doesn't work by default)
+                            (Required if VMAF calculation doesn't work by default)

-    --vmaf_res              Resolution scaling for vmaf calculation,
+    --vmaf_res              Resolution scaling for VMAF calculation,
                             vmaf_v0.6.1.pkl is 1920x1080 (by default),
                             vmaf_4k_v0.6.1.pkl is 3840x2160 (don't forget about vmaf_path)

     --probes                Number of probes for interpolation.
                             1 and 2 probes have special cases to try to work with few data points.
-                            Optimal is 4-6 probes.
+                            The optimal level is 4-6 probes.
 Default: 4

-    --vmaf_filter           Filter used for vmaf calculation.
-Passed format is filter_complex.
+    --vmaf_filter           Filter used for VMAF calculation.
+The passed format is filter_complex.
                             So if crop filter used ` -ff " -vf crop=200:1000:0:0 "`
                             `--vmaf_filter` must be : ` --vmaf_filter "crop=200:1000:0:0"`

-    --probing_rate             Setting rate for vmaf probes (Every N frame used in probe, Default: 4)
+    --probing_rate             Setting rate for VMAF probes (Every N frame used in probe, Default: 4)

-    --n_threads             Limit number of threads that used for vmaf calculation
+    --n_threads             Limit number of threads that are used for VMAF calculation
                             Example: --n_threads 12
                             (Required if VMAF calculation gives error on high core counts)

 <h2 align="center">Main Features</h2>

-**Spliting video by scenes for parallel encoding** because AV1 encoders are currently not good at multithreading, encoding is limited to single or couple of threads at the same time.
+**Splitting video by scenes for parallel encoding** because AV1 encoders are currently not very good at multithreading and encoding is limited to a very limited number of threads.

--   [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) used for spliting video by scenes and running multiple encoders.
+-   [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) used for splitting video by scenes and running multiple encoders.
 -   [Vapoursynth](http://www.vapoursynth.com) script input support.
 -   Fastest way to encode AV1 without losing quality, as fast as many CPU cores you have :).
 -   Target Quality mode.
 Targeting end result reference visual quality.
-VMAF used as substructure
+VMAF used as a substructure
 -   Resuming encoding without loss of encoded progress.
 -   Simple and clean console look.
 -   Automatic detection of the number of workers the host can handle.
 -   Building encoding queue with bigger files first, minimizing waiting for the last scene to encode.
 -   Both video and audio transcoding with FFmpeg.
--   Logging of progress of all encoders.
+-   Logging of the progress of all encoders.

 ## Install